The results are in - and they're not comforting.

 According to the 2019 Gender Equality Index presented on October 15th by the European Institute for Gender Equality, the European Union and its members have a long way to go before their societies reach equality between men and women.

-The EIGA defines gender equality as "equal rights, responsibilities and opportunities of women and men and girls and boys".
+The EIGE defines gender equality as "equal rights, responsibilities and opportunities of women and men and girls and boys".
 Far from being a women-only issue, gender equality engages men just as much and it's generally seen as a precondition for sustainable development.

 Or, in the words of the United Nations' Sustainable Development Goals, advancing equality "is critical to all areas of a healthy society, from reducing poverty to promoting the health, education, protection and the well-being of girls and boys".

-With this in mind, EIGA has been monitoring the advancement of gender equality throughout the EU since 2013, measuring progress through six core domains: work, money, knowledge, time, power, and health, and taking into account national contexts on relevant policy areas.
+With this in mind, EIGE has been monitoring the advancement of gender equality throughout the EU since 2013, measuring progress through six core domains: work, money, knowledge, time, power, and health, and taking into account national contexts on relevant policy areas.

 The "Work" parameter measures equality of access between men and women to job opportunities, counting the type of employment, the opportunities for raises and promotions and the quality of training.